 References to these statutes will now be references to Parts of the CCL Act.

 This is a timely reminder to review and refresh any contracts and terms and conditions to incorporate the above changes if you haven’t already done so.
 It’s also a good opportunity to ensure that all contracts cover other recent reform, such as the repeal of the Credit (Repossession) Act 1997 and substantive amendments to the Fair Trading Act 1986 and Consumer Guarantees Act 1993.
-If you would like guidance on reviewing and updating your precedent contracts, our team are ready to help.
+If you would like guidance on reviewing and updating your precedent contracts, our commercial law team are ready to help.